Occupational Therapy Play

 Each child will require an individualized adaptations, interactions, prompts, or supports depending on age and developmental level.
 As with any activity on this site, always use caution when providing activities that boost skills.
 An evaluation from an Occupational Therapist should be performed to determine individual needs and recommendations.
 This site and it’s author(s) are not responsible for any outcome as a result of these posts and activity ideas.

-Use the following play activities as guides to build the healthy development and functional independence in daily living skill areas needed at home, school, and in the community.
+Use the following play activities as guides to build the healthy development and functional independence in daily living skill areas (ADLs) needed at home, school, and in the community.
 Each play activity will help boost underlying skills needed for healthy growth and development of the child.
 Activities should be used in relation to the child’s abilities.
-Adaptaions or modifications can be used to help younger children or lower developmental levels meet thier goal area needs.
+Adaptations or modifications can be used to help younger children or lower developmental levels meet their goal area needs.

 Occupational Therapy play ideas using crafts that build fine motor skills